 - You may request that an item be placed on hold if you intend to use it again within the week.
 Forms are available for this purpose in the reading room; please complete one form for each item to be placed on hold, and inform the staff of when you expect to return and the length of time you would like the item held.
 As a general rule, we will not hold items longer than 2 weeks, but special arrangements can be made.

-- Return books and other materials directly to a staff member when you have finished using them.
-Please do not leave them unattended on a table or shelf.
-Removal of any item from the Library (suite 472 Wilson Library) without the consent of the Bell curator or assistant curator will be considered theft and punishable to the full extent of the law.
+- Notify a staff member when you have finished using an item.
+Removal of any item from the reading room without the consent of the Bell curator or assistant curator will be considered theft and punishable to the full extent of the law.